 A student may repeat at Kishwaukee College a course for which credit was earned at another post-secondary institution.
-Doing so causes the student to forfeit any credit awarded in transfer, unless the Kishwaukee College course
+Doing so causes the student to forfeit any credit awarded in transfer, unless the Kishwaukee College course was not completed.

-Please Note: All documents submitted to Kishwaukee College for admission or transfer evaluation purposes become the property of the College.
-These documents, or copies of the documents, will not be released to students, nor will they be forwarded to other educational institutions or agencies.
-Students needing copies of transcripts from other institutions should contact those institutions directly. was not completed.
 If the student's record indicates the same course had been successfully completed at both Kishwaukee College and another institution, regardless of the order in which they were taken, the Kishwaukee course shall be the one used in the overall grade point average.